-With Halloween right around the corner, I’ve had several friends privy to the fact that I now live in Japan ask me questions about how Halloween is conducted in Japan.
+With Halloween coming up, I’ve had several friends ask me questions about how the holiday is conducted in Japan.
 “Is it any different from how we do it?” they ask.

 Long story short, the answer is “yes”.

 Within the past ten years, Japan as a whole has shown a gradual increase of interest in Halloween, and with that an increase in commercial hype.
-Scenery, visuals and costumes that used to only be available for spectating at Tokyo Disneyland have become more common, but not as one might come to expect from western countries.
+Scenery, visuals, and costumes that used to only be available for spectating at Tokyo Disneyland have become more common, but not as one might expect from western countries.

 Almost always, the first thing people want to know is, “is there trick or treating?”
 Most definitely, when many of us westerners think of Halloween, it is the first thing we think of.
 However, the practice of going from house to house, saying “trick or treat” and accumulating mass quantities of candy is non-existent here.

-In my estimation, this lack of trick or treating in Japan is not going to change any time soon, and here is why: as I have mentioned before, the feeling of avoiding 迷惑をかける (めいわけをかける, or “being a pain/bother to someone else) is far too strong in Japanese people.
-Having to go around to people’s houses to gather candy would be a huge inconvenience to many people.
+In my estimation, this lack of trick or treating in Japan is not going to change any time soon, and here is why: as I have mentioned before, the feeling of avoiding 迷惑をかける (or “being a pain/bother to someone else) is far too strong in Japanese people.
+Having to go around to people’s houses to gather candy would be a huge inconvenience to many.

 Taking this into consideration, this means that Halloween ends up being mostly for adults who want to dress-up.
-Costume parties become a focus for many establishments serving alcohol, and it becomes yet another tool at the disposal of the owners of these establishments.
+Costume parties become a focus for places serving alcohol and the like around late October.

-Experiences at say, international schools in Japan for example tend to be different than the rest of Japan, however.
+That said, experiences at international schools in Japan, for example, tend to be different than the rest of Japan.
 Depending on the school, they may very well have parties so the children there can experience what it is like to celebrate Halloween in a western country.

-At the school I work at for example, we had an activity for the kindergarteners, who came dressed up as witches, princesses, mummies and vampires.
-We had them go around to each classroom in the school to say “trick or treat” to whatever ghost or goblin (or teacher) was waiting for them in the classroom to receive treats or other gifts!
+At the school I teach at, for example, we had an activity for the kindergarteners, who came dressed up as witches, princesses, mummies, and vampires.
+We had them go around to each classroom in the school to say “trick or treat” to whatever ghost or goblin (or teacher) was waiting for them in the classroom to receive treats or other gifts.